Search

 PoseNet

 PoseNet is a framework based on tensorflow.js that detects poses using a CNN and a pose-decoding algorithm.
-The algo assigns pose confidence scores, keypoint positions, and corresponding keypoint confidence scores.
+This computer vision algorithm assigns pose confidence scores, keypoint positions, and corresponding keypoint confidence scores.

 The model can detect up to 17 key points, including nose, ear, left knee, right foot, etc. It has two variants.
 One variant detects only one person, while the other can identify multiple individuals in an image or video.